-- 13.1 When taxpayers lend money to or borrow money from their related parties, they should adhere to the arm's length principle when determining the return to be charged for the use of money. - 13.2 This section provides guidance on: - (a) The application of the arm's length principle to related party loans; and - (b) The determination of the arm's length interest.
+- 15.1 When taxpayers conduct financial transactions, such as loans, cash pooling, hedging, financial guarantees and captive insurance, with their related parties, they should adhere to the arm's length principle. - 15.2 This section provides guidance on: - (a) The application of the arm's length principle to related party financial transactions; and - (b) The determination of the arm's length prices for such transactions.